 Strahan to Pumphouse Point

 Head to Queenstown for a Lost Mines and Ancient Pines tour departing from the Paragon with Roam Wild Tours.
 Spend a couple of hours venturing into long forgotten mines, hearing of hardy miners and bumping along four wheel drive tracks far from the standard tourist trail.

-Don’t miss the main event on Queenstown’s calendar 19-21 October – The Unconformity.
+Don’t miss the main event on Queenstown’s calendar in October (next event is 2020) – The Unconformity.
 This arts festival is a rare insight into the small mining community and every two years excels at not conforming.
 Expect visual art installations, feasting by fire, performances in a river, musicians playing in the Paragon theatre and a match on the famed gravel football ground.

 Continue on to Pumphouse Point in the Cradle Mountain-Lake St Clair National Park for one or two sleeps.
 You’ll want to be there for two – sleeping on Australia’s deepest freshwater lake and watching mist roll in over the lake is an unforgettable experience.
 They also have The Retreat, a new high-end offering on the lake shore for the extra-indulgent minded.